 When it came time to make our weekly meal plan, we would be stumped.
 It would take an embarrassingly excessive amount of time to come up with 21 meals that we could eat for the week – and we all know that time is money!

 Finally, like in a cartoon where the lightbulb pops out of the characters head, we came up with the idea to write down the cheap meals and frugal appetizers that we liked.
 Now, our weekly frugal meal planning session is simple and streamlined.
-We have hundreds of recipes packed with protein that we can choose from – and if we stumble across a new recipe or come up with a new idea, we add it to the list.
+We have hundreds of recipes packed with protein that we can choose from – and if we stumble across a new recipe or come up with a new idea, we add it to our Frugal Meal Ideas list.

 Just like writing down your weekly meal plan to stay organized, you should also keep track of favorite budget meals.
 Trust me, keeping a list of your favorite frugal living meals will save you time down the road!

 Pro Tip: In my affordable Frugal Food Planner Kit, I include templates for a Weekly Meal Plan Calendar, a Grocery List and Favorite Frugal Recipe Cards – all of which are geared toward helping you succeed!
 Find all of my helpful and affordable templates on my Shop page.